Blog

 At Studio 36 Digital, we love WordPress.
 We find it offers endless possibilities for design and the needs of our customer’s businesses.
 However, if you are looking to design a website yourself, either for your business or a personal project, Wix is extremely user friendly if you have little or no technical knowledge.
 It’s a great starting point to get your business seen online.
 Often when our clients come to us having considered Wix, they do realise that the platform although great for beginners, has significant limitations going forward.

 When considering where and how to go about creating a website, think about the future of your business and how you may need to adapt your website in the future for additional features or services.
-This often leads to a decision to use WordPress from the very start, to effectively ‘future proof’ their website, and remove the risk of having to start over with a more flexible and powerful solution.
+This often leads to a decision to use WordPress for web design from the very start, to effectively ‘future proof’ their website, and remove the risk of having to start over with a more flexible and powerful solution.

 We hope you found our Wix vs WordPress comparison useful.
 If you have any questions, please feel free to contact us.